babbu3682/SMART-Net/README.md

 ## Excuse
-For personal information security reasons of medical data, our data cannot be disclosed.
+For personal information security reasons of medical data in Korea, our data cannot be disclosed.

 ## 📝 Citation